-The proposed ordinance to amend the City's Future Land Use Map is an essential part of an effort to encourage the redevelopment of vacant City-owned properties in the Bahama Village community.
+The proposed ordinance to amend the City's Official Zoning Map is an essential part of an effort to encourage the redevelopment of vacant City-owned properties in the Bahama Village community.
 The proposal is designed to encourage mixed-use development as well as high density mixed income housing including affordable workforce housing.
 The Land Development Regulations of The City of Key West define workforce housing as deed restricted housing required to be 30% of the aggregate total of all market rate units proposed on any one site.
 Affordable work force housing shall include low income, median income, moderate income and middle-income housing, per Section 86-9.
-The Planning Board is hearing this amendment to the Comprehensive Plan Future Land Use Map (FLUM) and an Official Zoning Map amendment in order to create a new zoning district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront - 4" (HNC-4), which will allow for high-density mixed-income and affordable workforce housing at forty (40) dwelling units per acre and neighborhood oriented non-residential uses.
+The Planning Board is hearing this Official Zoning Map amendment and an amendment to the Comprehensive Plan Future Land Use Map (FLUM) in order to create a new zoning district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront - 4" (HNC-4), which will allow for high-density mixed-income and affordable workforce housing at forty (40) dwelling units per acre and neighborhood oriented non-residential uses.